Pablofuent3s/techbasicsfinalprojectpablo/README.md

 This is a kind of simulation when you have your introductory test for your driving license, when they test your reflex response when you detect a collision.
 #### Installation
+Duplicate this github repository to your local machine.

 Install required Python Version:
 ```